alex-bellon/wikipedia/README.md

 ### People
 - [Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
 He then escorted the chaplain across the street under his umbrella.
 When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"
+- [The boy Jones](https://en.wikipedia.org/wiki/The_boy_Jones) - a British teenager who became notorious for breaking into Buckingham Palace multiple times between 1838 and 1841.
 - [Umarell](https://en.wikipedia.org/wiki/Umarell) - a term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks – stereotypically with hands clasped behind their back and offering unwanted advice

 ### Wars